-The visit of the EEC in the European University Cyprus (EUC) campus took place on January 10 2022 following a tight but well organized schedule.
-The EEC members were first briefed by the EUC representative, Prof. Loizos Symeou, the Vice-Rector of Academic Affairs and Chair of the University Committee of Internal Quality Assurance, and subsequently met with Prof. Marios Vryonides, the Vice-Rector of Research and External Affairs, Dr. Panagiotis Papageorgis, the Dean of the School of Sciences, Dr. Anastasios Theodorou, Chairperson of the Department and Chair of the Departmental Committee of Internal Quality Assurance, and Dr. Vasiliki Gkretsi, the member of Committee of Internal Quality Assurance, Faculty Representative of School of Sciences.
-The EUC representatives presented the structure and the goals of the University for prospective students and students' assessment in the education institution.
-Next, the EEC members met with Dean of the School of Science, Dr. Panagiotis Papageorgis, who made a short presentation of the School's structure.
+The External Evaluation Committee (EEC) visited the University of Nicosia (UNIC) campus on January 12 2022.
+The EEC members had first meeting with the Head of the UNIC and members of the Internal Evaluation Committee, who were present both online and on site, namely Prof. Philippos Pouvioutas, Rector, Prof. Panayiotis Angelides, Vice Rector for Academic Affairs, Prof. Kyriakos Felekkis, Acting Dean of the School of Life and Health Sciences, Dr Christos Petrou, Acting Head of the Department of Health Sciences, Pharmacy Program Coordinator, Dr Lefteris Zacharia, Pharmacy Program, and Mr Kyriakos E. Georgiou, Mr Lakis Agathokleous from Office of the Vice Rector of Academic Affairs.
+The UNIC representatives presented the structure and the goals of the University for prospective students and students' assessment in the education institution.
+Next, the EEC members met with the Head of the relevant Department and the program Coordinators, who made short presentations of the School's and Department's structure.
 The feasibility study of the program was presented, its philosophy and allocation of courses per semester, weekly content of each course, teaching methodologies, admission criteria for prospective students, student assessment and criteria of final exams.
-After a short break, Dr. Eleni Moushi, Coordinator of the program presented the methodology and equipment used in teaching and learning i.e. hardware materials, online platforms, teaching material, evaluation methods, projects, samples of thesis and SWOT analysis.
-Afterwards, there was a discussion with participation of the academic teachers present.
-After a working lunch of the EEC members, with the CYQAA Officer George Aletraris, the EEC met with representatives of the students, the academic staff on each course for all the years of study, as well as the members of the administrative staff.
-In the late afternoon, a guided tour to the campus was done, where the EEC could inspect all facilities including the classrooms and laboratories.
-During the visit at the EUC, the EEC was given access to all additional material as requested, including study programs, the curricula vitae of all teachers, study guide, and document relevant to the EUC structure.
-The reception of the EEC by the EUC was excellent, and all staff and students were particularly cooperative and willing to support the evaluation procedure, providing any material requested and answering any question posed by the EEC members.
+During the meeting after a short break, Dr. Christos Petrou, Acting Head of the Department of Life Sciences, Pharmacy Program Coordinator presented the methodology and equipment used in teaching and learning i.e. hardware materials, online platforms, teaching material, evaluation methods, projects.
+Dr Petrou also presented a SWOT analysis for the program.
+After that, a short discussion on the content of each course took place.
+After a working lunch of the EEC members, with the CYQAA Officer George Aletraris, the EEC held separate meetings with students and recent graduates (on site and online), members of the teaching staff on each course for all the years of study and members of the administrative staff.
+Finally, in the late afternoon, a guided tour to the campus was done, where the EEC could inspect all facilities including simulation Pharmacy, research and didactic labs.
+During the visit at the UNIC, the EEC was given access to all additional material as requested, including study programs, the curricula vitae of all teachers, study guide, and document relevant to the UNIC structure.
+The EEC commented on the excellent organization and the high quality of the documentation material provided by Internal Evaluation Committee (IEC) of the UNIC.
+The reception of the EEC by the UNIC was excellent, and all staff and students were particularly cooperative and willing to support the evaluation procedure.